Understanding Inheritance and Composition in PHP Object-Oriented Programming

 class BorderedShape extends FilledShape {}

 Each layer adds a dimension of variation.
 But what happens when you need a shape that is filled and bordered without colour?
 The hierarchy forces combinations you did not plan for, leading to either class explosion or awkward workarounds.
+This problem is called diagonal inheritance, and it is a reliable signal that composition is the better model for your situation.

 When Composition Works Well

 Composition shines when flexibility, interchangeability, and testability matter more than convenience.
 With composition, you can swap out dependencies without changing the class that uses them, and you can test each component in isolation.
+Well-structured composition also supports separation of concerns, keeping your code organised as it grows.

 Dependency Injection and Interchangeable Components